Skip to content

 2.2.default_factory

-The sample code is as follows.
-The default value of the first interface is the current time, and the default value of the second interface is uuid.
-The return value of each call is generated when the request is received.:
+Sample code is as follows, the default value of the first route function is the current time, the default value of the second route function is uuid, and their return values are generated each time a request is received.

 import datetime